-This page provides information about tools for assessment and management of sagebrush rangelands.
+This page provides information about tools for assessment, monitoring and management of sagebrush rangelands.
 Over the past several years, there has been a proliferation of rangeland datasets and decision support tools, which provides new opportunities to use a wealth of powerful new data sources in decision-making.
-However, it also poses challenges in keeping up with an ever changing list of products, understanding their uses and strengths/weaknesses, and determining how they can efficiently generate actionable information to improve management outcomes.
+However, it also poses challenges in keeping up with an ever changing list of products, understanding their uses and limitations, and determining how they can efficiently generate actionable information to improve management outcomes.

-- The Rangeland Tools Diagram provides a simple visual depiction of commonly used and emerging tools for assessment and management of rangelands based on their management application and scale of use.
+- The Rangeland tools diagram provides a simple visual depiction of selected commonly used and emerging tools for assessment and management of rangelands based on their management application and scale of use.

-- The SageCon Tools Navigator contains links to some of the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon, and other rangeland management tools and resources that can be used throughough the West.
+- The SageCon tools navigator links to the primary decision support tools for rangeland planning in Oregon, including three tools for data delivery, development monitoring and mitigation siting in Oregon.
+The Navigator also links to other tools and resources available across the western US for decision support in sagebrush rangelands.

 Remotely sensed maps have the potential to revolutionize rangeland management due to the large volume of spatially-continuous data depicting rangeland vegetation.
 In addition, many newer products map vegetation each year over multiple decades, opening new doors to efficiently evaluate trends over time across large landscapes.
-The links below provide practical resources to help users find, understand, evaluate and use maps in rangeland management applications, and include a list of vegetation maps .
+The resources below provide practical resources to help users find, understand, evaluate and use maps in rangeland management applications, and include a list of vegetation maps .

-- A list of rangeland vegetation map products has been compiled and will be continually updated to provide basic information about the various map products depicting rangeland vegetation cover.
+- A list of rangeland vegetation maps provides basic information about the various map products depicting rangeland vegetation cover.
 This list includes maps available in Oregon and throughout the Great Basin.

-These resources were compiled by Megan Creutzburg, Institute for Natural Resources, as part of the Oregon SageCon Partnership.
+These resources were compiled by Megan Creutzburg, Institute for Natural Resources, for the Oregon SageCon Partnership.
 It was last updated in August 2022.
 Contact Megan at firstname.lastname@example.org with questions or feedback.